"To whom much is given, much is required."

 At PYA, we realize that students, parents, and staff have different strengths in different areas.
-One of the secrets to our success is that we identify individual strengths and combine them as a team to work on individual weakness.
-This is the strategy that allowed each student, parent, and staff of PYA to be winners.
+One of the secrets to our success is that we identify individual strengths and combine them as a team to work on the individual weakness.
+This is the strategy that allows each student, parent, and staff of PYA to be successful.

 Yvonne Brown-Burgess, Director